mku11/Salmon-Vault/wpf/project/Salmon.Vault.WPF/README.txt

 delete files from C:\Users\<username>\.nuget\packages msbuild -t:restore

+To clean:
+msbuild -t:clean

+To build from the command line: msbuild

 Package:
 To package the app click on Build/Publish in Visual Studio. or type in the command prompt: